National Geographic says the world has a fifth ocean

 National Geographic, one of the world's pre-eminent and most visible mapmaking groups, has officially decreed the existence of a fifth ocean.
 Called the Southern Ocean, it's the body of water that surrounds Antarctica.

-Previously known as the Gerlache Strait, this confluence of the southernmost stretches of the Pacific, Atlantic and Arctic Oceans has always been an interesting -- and sometimes contentious -- spot for oceanographers.
+This confluence of the southernmost stretches of the Pacific, Atlantic and Indian Oceans has always been an interesting -- and sometimes contentious -- spot for oceanographers.

 The decision to announce the new ocean coincides with the launch of Planet Possible, National Geographic's new initiative to inform, inspire and empower people to live more lightly on the planet.

-Note: Correction: A previous version of this story misidentified the confluence of oceans now recognized as the Southern Ocean by National Geographic cartographers.